-SATCoL's mean gender pay gap as at 5 April 2024, at 16.54%, is above the 2024 national average.
+SATCoL's mean gender pay gap as at 5 April 2024, at 13.21%, is fractionally above the 2024 National Average.

 The main factor behind SATCoL's current gender pay gap is the disproportionate gender mixes within the Retail Division (75% female) and across the rest of the business (73% male).
-We continued to have a higher number of men in the highest-paid senior management roles which will have some impact on the mean gender pay gap across the business.
+Whilst there has been some improvement in balancing the gender split across the highest-paid senior management roles, it remains the case that there is a higher number of men in these roles which will impact the mean gender pay gap across the business.